garrettrayj/den/README.md

 ## Release Notes

+### Den v1.8.0

+Version 1.8.0 adds two new views for browsing feeds.
+The new showcase view groups items by feed, but unlike gadgets, includes larger pictures and summary text.
+The new blend view shows all items for a page in chronological order.
+This release also includes improvements aimed at making feed configuration more flexible.
+Now, two settings, total items and preview items control how many items are downloaded and shown on a per-feed basis.

+- New showcase and blend views with larger images, summaries
+- Per-feed settings for controling number of items
+- Flexible staggered grid for all content
+- Enhanced icon selection
+- Various bug fixes, performance and usability improvements

 ### Den v1.7.0

 Version 1.7.0 adds a view for browsing feed items, fixes iOS 15 and macOS Monterey issues, and includes a number of improvements based on design evangelist feedback.